 “Can you send me a letter of verification?”
 If the debt collector doesn’t answer your questions, request a letter of verification for the debt.

 What happens if you make a payment on time-barred debt

-Making a payment on time-barred debt can “revive” it, depending on the state in which you live.
+Making a payment on time-barred debt can “revive” it, depending on your state of residence.
 This would essentially reset the statute of limitations on your debt, and you can be sued over the debt if you don’t continue to pay.
 The debt collector may even include additional interest and fees that the debt accrued while you weren’t paying it.

 How do I know if my debt is time-barred?

 When your debt becomes time-barred, you won’t get a letter in the mail or a push notification on your phone.
-You have to determine if your debt has reached the statute of limitations with a little math and research.
+You’ll have to determine if your debt has reached the statute of limitations with a little math and research.

 Here’s how to find out if your debt is time-barred:

 - Get a copy of your credit report.
 Get a free copy of your credit report from the three major credit bureaus at www.AnnualCreditReport.com.

 - Determine your last debt payment.
 Looking back at your records, find the last time you paid toward your specific debt.
-This is the date you will use to calculate whether your debt has reached the statute of limitations.
+This is the date you’ll use to calculate whether your debt has reached the statute of limitations.

-- Find the statute of limitations in your state.
+- Understand the statute of limitations in your state.
 Each state has its own laws to determine when a debt becomes time-barred.